Affordable ideas for filling BIG walls

-I for one find big walls difficult to decorate -- and so many of our homes have them now!
-With the open floor plans and two-story rooms houses have now, they are everywhere.
+I find big walls difficult to decorate -- and so many homes have them now!
+With the open floor plans and two-story rooms in newer houses, they are so much more common.

 BUT, there are many spaces with expansive walls that you just know need something.
 It's difficult to tread that line of getting too busy or not doing enough.